newhoteng/Hellorails/README.md

 * ...

-* To create a new rails app
+* To create a new rails app with postgresql
   - rails new Project --database=postgresql

+* To update credentials
+  - EDITOR="code --wait" rails credentials:edit